promised-ai/redpoll-website/content/blog/data-collection.md

 # Key points

 - Accurate prediction not only requires quality data, but requires the right set of data.
 We must collect data that represent the process we want to model.
-- Do not collect data features that are redundant or do not improve prediction.
 - Do not base data collection plans on minimizing uncertainty.
 Without great care and consideration this is a sure path to biased, uninformative data.
 - Collect data on events you are uncertain about.
 - Quantify the amount of information in your learning set with *bits* and optimize for bit per unit of cost.